Colgate takes home win streak into matchup with American | WTOP News

 Hamilton, New York; Monday, 6:30 p.m.
 EST

-BOTTOM LINE: Colgate hosts American aiming to extend its eight-game home winning streak.
+BOTTOM LINE: Colgate hosts American aiming to prolong its eight-game home winning streak.

-The Raiders are 10-1 on their home court.
-Colgate ranks fifth in the Patriot with 7.9 offensive rebounds per game led by Keegan Records averaging 2.3.
+The Raiders have gone 10-1 in home games.
+Colgate averages 75.7 points and has outscored opponents by 7.6 points per game.

-The Eagles are 4-11 against Patriot opponents.
-American ranks seventh in the Patriot shooting 32.7% from 3-point range.
+The Eagles are 4-11 against conference opponents.
+American ranks sixth in the Patriot shooting 32.9% from 3-point range.

 The teams meet for the second time in conference play this season.
 The Raiders won 86-68 in the last matchup on Feb.
 5. Nelly Cummings led the Raiders with 21 points, and Johnny O’Neil led the Eagles with 19 points.

-TOP PERFORMERS: Cummings is shooting 40.2% and averaging 15.1 points for the Raiders.
-Jack Ferguson is averaging 1.8 made 3-pointers over the last 10 games for Colgate.
+TOP PERFORMERS: Cummings is averaging 15.2 points and 3.6 assists for the Raiders.
+Jack Ferguson is averaging 9.6 points over the past 10 games for Colgate.

-Stacy Beckton Jr. is scoring 12.8 points per game with 4.3 rebounds and 1.4 assists for the Eagles.
-Colin Smalls is averaging 9.6 points and 2.1 rebounds while shooting 50.0% over the past 10 games for American.
+O’Neil is averaging 8.3 points for the Eagles.
+Colin Smalls is averaging 9.6 points over the last 10 games for American.

 LAST 10 GAMES: Raiders: 9-1, averaging 78.3 points, 33.8 rebounds, 17.0 assists, 4.9 steals and 2.9 blocks per game while shooting 50.0% from the field.
 Their opponents have averaged 65.6 points per game.